 Take care of the energy leaks

 Now that we touched upon the topic of heating and cooling, it is a good opportunity to mention that the energy spent by both these utilities can be considerably reduced by taking care of the workplace is properly insulated.
 Taking care of the walls should be your primary objective, but if the budget allows you, you should consider installing insulating doors, windows, and draft seals as well.
 But, your heating and cooling appliances could also be leaking energy as a result of poor maintenance.
 Schedule regular inspections to make sure that’s not an issue.
+According to iHeat, if you don’t have access to your equipment warranty, the next step moving forward is looking for a reliable professional that can help you assess any improvements that you can make.
+From this point on, you will want to keep them under supervisión by scheduling, as mentioned, inspections.

 Encourage employees to take part in the action